Advocates for the elderly say the conviction of legendary New York socialite Brooke Astor's son on charges of financially abu...Read more

 Tips for Preventing, Detecting, and Reporting Financial Abuse of the Elderly

-As the economy worsens, incidences of elder financial abuse are reportedly on the rise.
-The elderly are particularly vulnerable to scams or to financial abuse by family members in need of money.
+Reports of elder financial abuse continue to increase, and the elderly are particularly vulnerable to scams or to financial abuse by family members in need of money.

 A recent study found that up to one million older Americans may be targeted yearly.
 Family members and caregivers are the culprits in 55 percent of cases, although financial losses are higher with investment fraud scams.